How To Develop a QI Plan

-The previous steps have provided the foundation of information needed for the content of a Quality Improvement plan.
-The next step is to take the information gathered and write a QI Plan, which will outline the process and foundation for QI at the health department.
+The previous steps have provided the foundation of information needed for the content of a QI plan.
+The next step is to take the information gathered and write a QI plan, which will outline the process and foundation for QI at the health department.
 Each community health board is asked to submit this deliverable to MDH by March 31, 2015.